 Although the significance of making a Will is well recognised most people put off the important task of completing their Will until their later years.
 It is important to remember that you are never too young to make a will.
 Although the prospect of making a Will may seem daunting it is an important step to take and one which an experienced solicitor will be able to help you with so that the process is straight forward and easily understood.
 There are a number of matters to be considered when making your Will:

-It is important to make a list of the assets which you own, bank accounts held in your name and life assurance policies which may pay a lump sum in the event of your death.
-It is helpful when making your Will that you have a comprehensive list of all of the assets which you own and wish to leave to your loved ones.
+It is important to make a list of assets you own, bank accounts in your name and life insurance policies that can pay out a lump sum in the event of your death.
+When preparing a Will, it is helpful to have a comprehensive list of all the assets you own and want to leave to your loved ones.

-When making your will it is prudent to appoint at least two executors to carry out your wishes under the Will.
-An executor doesn’t have to have any particular qualification or expertise.
-More often than not an executor is a family member or close personal friend.
-A minimum number of one executor is required although it is always best to appoint two.
+When making a Will, it is wise to appoint at least two executors to carry out your wishes in the Will.
+The executor does not need to have any special qualifications or specialist knowledge.
+Most often, the executor is a family member or close friend.
+It is required to appoint at least one executor, but it is always best to appoint two.

-If you have children under 18 years of age it is important that you appoint guardians to look after the children in the unlikely event that at the date of your death your spouse has died before you and your children are still under 18 years of age.
-It is prudent to have two guardians appointed where possible.
-It is certainly advisable to speak to your guardians in advance of their appointment to ensure that they are aware of what is involved and that they agreeable to taking on the task of minding your children in the event of the death of you and your spouse.
-A guardian would normally take care of the children until they reach 18 years of age or leave full-time education, if later.
-As well as appointing guardians in your will where you have children under the age of 18 years of age it is also important to appoint Trustees.
-The Trustees function is to mind the assets which are being gifted to the children under 18 years of age until they reach the age of majority.
-Whilst the children are under 18 years of age it would be normal for the Will to provide for the trustees to manage the children's financial affairs.
-This can be dealt with in the provisions of the Will.
+If you have children under 18, it is important to appoint guardians to look after your children in the event that, at the time of your death, your spouse has predeceased you and your children are under 18.
+It is prudent to appoint two guardians if possible.
+It is best to talk to the people you intend to appoint as guardians to make sure they are aware of what their responsibilities will be and agree to care for the children in the event of your and your spouse's death.
+A carer will usually look after children until they are 18 or beyond if they are in full-time education.
+In addition to appointing guardians in your Will if you have children under the age of 18, it is also important to appoint Trustees of the Will.
+It is the job of trustees to look after assets that are given to children under 18 until they become adults.
+If the children are under 18, it is natural to entrust trustees with managing the children's financial affairs.
+This can be included in the provisions of the Will.

-Should you require any advice or assistance in the preparation of your Will please feel free to contact Risteard Crimmins of Crimmins Howard Solicitors who will be happy to provide you with guidance.
+If you require advice or assistance in preparing a Will, please contact Risteard Crimmins of Crimmins Howard Solicitors who will be happy to advise you.